alteryx/promote-python/examples/check_env/upgrade-dependencies.md

 ### Promote-app platform Structure

-Promote platform is using Docker images and containers for promote platform components and ML models.
+Promote platform is using Docker images and containers for Promote platform components and ML models.

-When ML model has been deployed to promote-app platform, a docker image of the model had been built.
+When ML model has been deployed to Promote platform, a docker image of the model had been built.

 ```shell
 [centos@ip ~]$ docker images